 A classic pumpkin pie with a twist: Instead of pumpkin we use red kuri squash which nutty taste blends perfectly with chocolate, lemon zest, spices, brown sugar and vanilla.
 Best of all, the filling comes together in one bowl—Easy as pie!
 Try this baked red kuri squash pie recipe for your next party or family dinner!

-Ingredients List for the red kuri pumpkin pie
+Ingredients List for the chocolate red kuri pumpkin pie

 Makes for one deep-dish 9-inch pie